aiven/aiven-docs/docs/products/clickhouse/howto/run-federated-queries.md

 ```

 Depending on the format, the schema can be automatically detected.
 If it
-isn\'t, you may also provide the column types as function parameters.
+isn't, you may also provide the column types as function parameters.

 ```sql
 SELECT *